 Poor Abby, (the maid), looked on like one distracted.
 I screamed with all my might.
 The roar of artilery continued, but the smoke hid the havoc of war from our view.
 The housekeeper attended to my aunt and beged for somebody to go for Dr. (Joseph) Warren, but everybody was to much engaged with watching the smokeing battlefield.

-Little did they know Dr. Joseph Warren was killed by a bullet to his head during the battle.
+Little did they know Dr. Joseph Warren died during the battle.

 O, how wild and terrific was that long day!
 Old as I am, the memory of that fearful contest will sometimes come over my spirit as if it had been but yesterday.
 Men say it was not much of a fight, but to me it seems terrible.
 Charleston was in flames, women and children flying from their burning houses sought reffuge in the citty.